nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Mhik**: Bouldering

 **Send**: What are your current goals now?
-**Mhik**: Makapag-uwi ng gold para sa Pilipinas sa mga International competitions
+**Mhik**: Makapag-uwi ng gold para sa Pilipinas sa mga international competitions.

 **Send**: How does it feel to be part of the national climbing team?
 **Mhik**: Ka-proud

 </div>